Cream of Mushroom Soup

 - Do not add cold cream to the hot soup; take the cream out of the fridge and let it sit about 10 minutes before adding it

-- Sometimes, I leave a portion of the mushrooms sliced, just to give added texture.
-It's up to you.
-If you want a chunky cream of mushroom soup, don't put the mushrooms in the food processor; just add them (sliced) to the onion and resume recipe.
+- If you want a chunky cream of mushroom soup, don’t put the mushrooms in the food processor; just add them (sliced) to the onion and resume recipe.

-- If it's not thick enough for you, you can either add another slurry or, ladle out about ½ cup of soup into a measuring cup, mix in 2 tablespoons of cornstarch, then pour it in the soup
+- If it’s still not thick enough for you, you can either add another slurry

 - If you add a second slurry, you may have to add a little more sugar and sherry